justb4/justobjects.nl/content/drafts/index.md

 in our team, we together made a [new DGGS leader video](https://www.youtube.com/watch?v=ZrfrcpWR29s).

 ### OSGeo.nl - Ten Year Anniversary

+OSGeo.nl was established on Dec 2, 2011.
+So 10 years and wtill going strong.
+As we were in a new wave, had a small online event.
+Below the epic picture (by Arnulf Christl) taken aat the GIN Congres Utrecht where we got together to start OSGeo.nl.

+{{< a-img data-href="https://osgeo.nl/" data-src="/uploads/2022/osgeonl-founding.jpg" data-caption="OSGeo.nl Founding Mothers and Fathers - 2011" >}}

+A special episode of the Big Geo Show presents: [Ten Years of OSGeo.nl - Story in Pictures](https://tv.osgeo.nl/episode/episode-0019/).

-### Geospatial Cloud Services
+## 5. Geospatial Cloud Services

-Moving into providing Geospatial Cloud Services last few years, both as a source of income and to support/strengthen underlying open source projects with which they are developed.
+Moved into providing Geospatial Cloud Services last few years, both as a source of income and to support/strengthen underlying open source projects with which they are developed.
 Warning: shameless ads below.

   * **[map5.nl][5]** is a subscription service for Dutch topographic, historical- and embellished hill-shade and arial maps I started to host in 2015.
 In 2020 the entire map5.nl server-infrastructure was moved from custom Ubuntu-installs to a complete **[Ansible][50]**/Docker-based setup.